Eastern ethics in business: Buddhism

-In Japan, there is an understanding that each individual phenomenon has their own soul or spirit (numen) that is affiliated with other unique numens in the world.
+In Japan, there is an understanding that each phenomenon has its own soul or spirit (numen) that is affiliated with other unique numens in the world.
 It is known that in an environment where definite norms exist, it is a "transcendental normative environment" and is supported by Buddhism (Dunfee, 1961).
-Work has its own numen in which Japanese people associate this with a greater life force, a reflection of ethics.
-It is recognised that becoming an expert in a field often infers reaching a godlike (kami) stage.
+Work has its own numen, which Japanese people associate with a greater life force, a reflection of ethics.
+It is recognised that becoming an expert in a field often implies reaching a godlike (kami) stage.
 This is emphasised in the way Japanese employees continuously improve, through Kaizen, their products, work ethic and decisions to reach the path of universal numen.

 Watsuji Tetsuro’s work on Japanese ethics considers the balanced yet dual relationship an individual has with themselves and with society.
-His analysis of these ethics have been obtained predominantly from Buddhist ethical standards as well as ancient Japanese cultural understandings.
-Tetsuro argues that trust is built within an individual (ningen sonzai) as it has already been established through existing relationships with people which encourages them to act ethically.
+His analysis of these ethics has been obtained predominantly from Buddhist ethical standards as well as ancient Japanese cultural understandings.
+Tetsuro argues that trust is built within an individual (ningen sonzai) as it has already been established through existing relationships with people, which encourages them to act ethically.
 The idea of trust amongst business practices to maintain the relationship amongst customers is carried out through conduct such as the use of safe working conditions and quality products.
 Here, a person’s sense of truth is promoted through their business behaviour to act ethically and truthfully and aligns with the social matrix.
 Tetsuro claims that untruthful individuals in a business can create a "certain distortion" amongst "group spirit" and an openness to "communal sense" to society is needed (Tetsuro, 1935).
-He concludes that through the Eastern way of thinking, Japanese people believe relations should be long term looking as it is offensive if relationships are made for short term gains.
+He concludes that through the Eastern way of thinking, Japanese people believe relations should be long-term looking as it is offensive if relationships are made for short-term gains.